XiaozhouCui/WDV/README.txt

 Add JavaScript functions
 Apply more jQuery and AJAX

 To be added in the future:
-Prospective Student (new role)
 Course order (new content type)
 Training Material (new content type)
 Discussion message (new content type)
-Trainer can browse and edit a class (new functionality) Trainer can add, edit and delete training materials (new functionality) Trainer can leave a message (new functionality) Student can browse own class (new functionality)
+Trainer can edit a class (new functionality)
+Trainer can add, edit and delete training materials (new functionality) Trainer can leave a message (new functionality) Student can browse own class (new functionality)